ludei/cocoonjs-demos/README.md

 * Touch
 * WebView

-We hope you find everything you need to get going here, but if you stumble on any problems with the docs or the extensions, just drop us a line at [our help center](https://support.ludei.com). and we'll do our best to help you out.
+We hope you find everything you need to get going here, but if you stumble on any problems with the docs or the extensions, just drop us a line at [our help center](https://support.ludei.com) and we will do our best to help you out.

-##Demos list
+##Demo list

 * Ads: A demo that shows how to how to manage the ads service both for banners and full screen ads.
 * Basic examples: Basic device features (on suspended, on activated, dialogs, ...).